30 roof types infographic

 11. Dome Roof

 Dome_RoofDome roofs are polygonal and characterized by an inverted bowl shape.
-While relatively costlier than other alternatives, dome roofs are extremely durable and perfect to use for specific home features like gazebos or cupolas.
+While relatively costlier than other alternatives, they are extremely durable and perfect for specific home features like gazebos or cupolas.
 When planned and designed properly, they can also be used as the main roof of a building.

-Some of the most common materials used for the construction of dome roofs are metals, shingles, and glass.
-However, metal requires the least maintenance, making it the top choice for this roof type.
+Metals, shingles, and glass are some of the most common materials used for the construction of dome roofs.
+Metal requires the least maintenance, making it the top choice for this roof type.
+Some historical domed buildings, like Santorini's blue-domed churches, serve a practical and aesthetic purpose.

 dome roof examples